SuhasLabade/UV-Portable-water-filter-/README.md

 ![](https://github.com/SuhasLabade/UV-Portable-water-filter-/blob/main/Images/2.jpg)  |  ![](https://github.com/SuhasLabade/UV-Portable-water-filter-/blob/main/Images/3.jpg)

 with this setup we kept calculated retention time of 15 min with two UV C tubes for 20 lit of  water.
 After water testing( H2S test ) result was negative.So we tried again with same setup but now with one tube , result was positive .
 After discussion we come to know that we need to circulate water to get UV C light exposure in whole water.
 So we added one small 12 V DC operated submercible pump into it nad taken trial again with same setup and retentionn time, now result was negative.
-That it !!
-Here we saved one UV C light tube (11watt consumption) and added 12VDC submercible pump (2 watt )  into this setup.
+Thats it !!
+Here we saved one UV C light tube (11watt consumption) and added 12VDC submersible pump (2 watt )  into this setup.